 Are you ready for a simple, spooky cute Halloween treat recipe?
 These Frankenstein Rice Krispie Treats are fun and easy to make with your kids.
 And they're perfect to serve at Halloween parties!

-Gotta love a Halloween treat recipe that has five ingredients or less!
+Gotta love a Halloween treat recipe that has six ingredients or less!

 Butter - use unsalted butter.
 I've even used my favorite dairy-free, vegan butter when making these and they turned out great!